 |Involved in Clerkship||None|

-|Course Duration||2 or 4 weeks|
+|Course Duration||4 weeks|

 |Visiting Students Accepted||Yes|

 |Prerequisites||Successful completion of all Year 3 required clerkships|